MCIA-WebServices/ESXiReverseProxy/README.md

 > This repository is basen on (https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

-`init-letsencrypt.sh` has been adapted to work with multiple domains.
+`init.sh` has been adapted to work with multiple domains.
 Certificates created are stored in data/certbot/

 > Required configuration

-init-letsencrypt.sh has to be modified with the required secure domains.
+config.sh has to be modified with the required secure domains.

 data/nginx/app.conf has to be modified with the required services